Welcome to this traveler’s guide to Pipa beach, Brazil!

 Arriving here from Recife I did not know what to expect but all I knew was is that I was heading to the beach.

-What turned out to more than 48 hours of sea, sand, a bit of sun, plenty of cloudy days one late June, would be an experience I’d never forget.
+It turned out to be more than 48 hours of sea, sand, sun, and plenty of clouds (in the morning).

 Was I disappointed?
 Let’s look below and find out.